 Everything you need if your bike breaks down should be included in the tool kit.
 This would be all the tools required for both basic repairs and preventive maintenance.

 Whether you’re making your own or buying one online, all of the best motorcycle tool kits will come with a similar set of practical tools.
-These would include wrenches, a screwdriver, pliers, hex keys, Allen wrenches, spark plug sockets, zip ties, electrical tape, and ratchets.
+These would include wrenches, a screwdriver, pliers, hex keys, Allen wrenches, spark plug sockets for changing spark plugs, zip ties, electrical tape, and ratchets.

 This is just a basic list of recommended tools.
 Depending on your bike there may be other tools and accessories you need, such as spare bolts, that would be ideal to ride with.